dev-rubel/jQuery-bnDigitConverter/README.md

 &lt;input type=&quot;text&quot; value=&quot;১৯৭১&quot;&gt;
 </code></pre>

-<p>Apply the plugin to input or any element on your HTML page and get Bengali digit to English digit.</p>
+<p>Apply the plugin to input or any element on your HTML page and get replace Bengali digit to English digit.</p>

 <pre>
 <code>&lt;script&gt;